Supervisor Database Search

 - Respiratory Medicine

-ROS-producing NADPH oxidases are an integral and crucial component of the protective host response in bacterial, fungal and viral infections.
-We are interested in the role of ROS in the mutualistic interactions between mucosal epithelia, immune cells, commensals and pathogens.
-Elucidating physiological stimuli and control mechanisms for these enzymes will help defining the biological functions of oxidases, and constitutes a prerequisite for therapeutic intervention in oxidant-induced stress, inflammation and tissue injury.
+Superoxide and H2O2-producing NADPH oxidases are an integral and crucial component of the protective host response in bacterial, fungal and viral infections.
+We are interested in the role of theses reactive oxygen species in the mutualistic interactions between mucosal epithelia, immune cells, commensal bacteria and pathogens at intestinal, lung or skin barriers.
+Elucidating physiological stimuli and control mechanisms for these enzymes will help define the biological functions of oxidases, and constitutes a prerequisite for therapeutic intervention in infection, inflammation, fibrosis and tissue injury.